 I know this to be true, because Travis Maurer was ramping up his efforts when I first met him.
 I have always wanted to tell the story of how we met, but out of respect for Travis’ privacy, I never did.
 Until now.

 I was sitting at my computer one day during the Spring of 2012.
 I had recently taken a leave of absence from my job to work on this blog, and to get politically active.
 I was working on the effort to oppose then candidate for Oregon Attorney General, Dwight Holton, and took a break to write an article about showing love to people that give to the marijuana movement.
 I wrote something to the effect of ‘if you give to the movement, TWB will be there to support you in whatever manner we are able.’
 Shortly after posting that article, I got an e-mail from Travis.

-Travis told me that he is one of the people that is giving back to the movement, and that he wanted to meet up to discuss joining his team.
-I asked around, and found out that Travis was associated with the Show-Me Cannabis campaign (which I learned later he actually started) in Missouri, which I was always impressed with.
+Travis Maurer told me that he is one of the people that is giving back to the movement, and that he wanted to meet up to discuss joining his team.
+I asked around, and found out that Travis was the founder and funder of Show-Me Cannabis , the campaign in Missouri, which I was always impressed with.

 Missouri gathered a ton of signatures in 2012, and even though the initiative didn’t get enough signatures to make the ballot, it was still a very impressive showing, especially considering how conservative of a state Missouri is.
 So I agreed to meet with Travis at a bar in Portland called ‘Bottles.’
 Travis said he would be joined by his best friend Anthony, and that I could bring someone if I wanted to as well, but I decided to go alone (well, technically Jay Smoker was too high from waterfall bong hits to make the trek is the actual truth from what I recall).

 Plans for Legalization in Oregon and Missouri